420,000 Syrian Refugees Return From Lebanon Due To Hezbollah-Israel Conflict

 Date

-(MENAFN- IANS) Beirut, Nov 22 (IANS) Lebanese Minister of the Displaced Issam Charafeddine said on Friday that 420,000 Syrian refugees had returned from Lebanon to their homeland since the beginning of the Hezbollah-Israel conflict in October 2023, Lebanese news website Elnashra reported.
+BEIRUT, Nov 23 (NNN-NNA) – Lebanese Minister of the Displaced, Issam Charafeddine, said yesterday that, 420,000 Syrian refugees had returned from Lebanon to their homeland since the beginning of the Hezbollah-Israel conflict in Oct, last year, Lebanese website, Elnashra reported.

-The Syrian authorities dealt positively with Syrian returnees and the 170,000 displaced Lebanese who had sought refuge in Syria due to the war in Lebanon, Charafeddine said.
+The Syrian authorities dealt positively with the Syrian returnees, and the 170,000 displaced Lebanese, who had sought refuge in Syria, due to the war in Lebanon, Charafeddine said.

-The Lebanese government estimates that about 1.5 million Syrian refugees reside in the country before the outbreak of the Hezbollah-Israel conflict.

-Since the conflict between Hezbollah and Israel erupted, a large number of Syrian refugees have begun returning to their home country.
+Since the conflict between Hezbollah and Israel erupted, a large number of Syrian refugees have begun returning to their home country.– NNN-NNA

 Legal Disclaimer: